ansible/ansible/docsite/rst/intro_configuration.rst

 action_plugins
 ==============

-Actions are pieces of code in ansible that enable things like module execution, templating, and so forth.
+Actions are pieces of code in Ansible that enable things like module execution, templating, and so forth.

 This is a developer-centric feature that allows low-level extensions around Ansible to be loaded from different locations::